nabeelvalley/docs/content/blog/2022/25-08/read-image-metadata.md

 title: Read Metadata from Images using Rust
 subtitle: 20 August 2022
 description: Using Rust to parse EXIF metadata from image files
-published: false
+published: true
 ---

 > The complete Rust code discussed in this post can be found in the [exiflib GitHub repo](https://github.com/nabeelvalley/exiflib)

 # Introduction

-Image files, such a JPEG, PNG, and RAW formats from digital cameras and software, contain metadata about the image.
+Image files, such as JPEG, PNG, and RAW formats from digital cameras and software, contain metadata about the image.
 This metadata can contain information ranging from the make and model of the camera used to the specific shooting conditions under which a picture was taken

 Reading this data depends on the image format used.
 This post looks at specifically reading metadata from images that use the Exchangeable Image File Format (EXIF) for storing metadata

 # The Rust Programming Language

 The [Rust programming language](https://www.rust-lang.org/) is used to read and process the image files.
-Rust is a general purpose programming language with an emphasis on performance and type safety
+Rust is a general-purpose programming language with an emphasis on performance and type safety

 While this post doesn't cover the specifics of programming in Rust, any code samples are accompanied by a description of what the code does but it's useful to have a basic understanding of programming for understanding exactly what the code is doing